-In-kind match, also known as soft match, is the contribution of materials or resources to support CalVIP grant activities.
-It may include non-cash outlay contributed by other public agencies, partner organizations or individuals.
-Examples of in-kind match include donated office supplies, facility space, equipment, professional services and volunteer time.
+In-kind match, also known as soft match, is the project's contribution of non-cash outlay of materials or resources to support a percentage of the BSCC's Grant Award activities.
+It may include non-cash outlay contributed by other public agencies and institutions, private organizations, and individuals.
+Examples include donated office supplies, equipment, professional services, and volunteer time.
 In general, the value of in-kind contributions is determined by fair market value.
+Grantees must maintain documentation to support the claimed in-kind match.

+Because in general, the value of in-kind contributions is determined by fair market value.
 If volunteer services are counted as in-kind contributions, additional measures should be followed to document the value of the services.
-Projects must document actual time worked by using a time reporting system and maintain documentation to support the claimed hourly salary rate of the volunteer services.
+Projects must document actual time worked by using a time reporting system and maintain documentation to support the claimed hourly pay rate of the volunteer services.
 The rate claimed should be comparable to the rates for paid employees performing similar duties.
+Published rates will not be allowed unless the grantee can provide evidence that the rates are comparable.